PrefectHQ/prefect/docs/guides/prefect-deploy.md

     See all the optional keyword arguments for the DeploymentImage class [here](https://docker-py.readthedocs.io/en/stable/images.html#docker.models.images.ImageCollection.build).

-    Many organizations like to store their code in git-based storage, such as GitHub, Bitbucket, or Gitlab, let's see how to do that next.
+    While baking code into Docker images is a popular deployment option, many teams decide to store their workflow code in git-based storage, such as GitHub, Bitbucket, or Gitlab.
+Let's see how to do that next.

     ### Pull your code from git-based storage at runtime

     If you don't specify an `image` argument for `.deploy`, then you need to specify where to pull the flow code from with the `from_source` method.

-    In the example below, we pull the flow code from a GitHub repository.
+    Here's how we can pull our flow code from a GitHub repository.

     ```python hl_line="4-6" title="no-image.py"
     from prefect import flow